tom380/biomechatronics-4/README.md

 The Biomechatronics Scope is used to visualize EMG signals and a neural-muscular model.

+Use in combination with the Biomechatronics MCU firmware: https://github.com/RobertoRoos/Biomechatronics-MCU
+The firmware is made for the K64F.

 ## User Code

 Use the `model/` directory for the user code of students.